borntofrappe/borntofrappe/README.md

 npm init svelte@next
 ```

-Running the code prompts a series of questions to scaffold the project
+Running the code prompts a series of questions to structure the project:

 - Directory not empty.
 Continue? **y**